frankhereford/airflow/README.md

   * See above

 ## Useful Commands
-🐚 get a shell on a worker, for example
+* 🐚 get a shell on a worker, for example
 ```
 docker exec -it airflow-airflow-worker-1 bash
 ```

-Stop all containers and execute this to reset your local database.
+* ⛔ Stop all containers and execute this to reset your local database.
-⛔️ do not run in production unless you feel really great about your backups. this will reset the history of your dag runs and switch states
+  * Do not run in production unless you feel really great about your backups.
+  * This will reset the history of your dag runs and switch states.
 ```
 docker compose down --volumes --remove-orphans
 ```